Baby (2016 film)

-Baby is a 2016 Indian Odia film directed by K.M Krishna and produced under Saurav Entertainment.
+Baby is a 2016 Indian Odia drama film directed by K Muralikrishna and produced under Saurav Entertainment.
 Anubhav Mohanty, Preeti Priyadarshini, Poulomi Das and Jhilik Bhattacharya are in the lead roles.

 Mahurat of the film in Gadagadia Temple, Cuttack on 31 July 2016 and is scheduled for a release on Dussehra 2016.
 It is remake of Tamil movie Pichaikkaran.The music is released by Amara Muzik.